serialport/serialport-rs/README.md

 Join the discussion on Matrix! [#serialport-rs:matrix.org](https://matrix.to/#/#serialport-rs:matrix.org)

+**This project is looking for maintainers!
+If you are interested please let us know on Matrix, or by [creating a Discussion](https://github.com/serialport/serialport-rs/discussions/new).**

 # Introduction

 `serialport-rs` is a general-purpose cross-platform serial port library for Rust.
 It provides a